AniketHans/aws-learning/notes.md

 6. By default, the AMIs created are private.
 But we can make them public to be used by anyone.
 7. We can also share the AMI with any AWS account by providing its AWS account id.
 8. For deleting the AMI, first deregister it.
 It will get deregistered from the snapshot it was created.
 Then, you can delete the associated snapshot.

+### ELB

+1. ELB stands for Elastic Load Balancer
+2. ELB has multiple EC2 instances connected to it.
+3. Instead of hitting the IP of the EC2 instance, we hit the Load balancer's ip and it distributes the load amoung the EC2 insatnces connected to it.
+4. The ELB checks for the health of the EC2 instances connected to it using the `status` api that we generally create in our REST applications.
+We need to configure the health check mechanism while setting up the ELB
+5. We get a DNS name after setting up the ELB.
+We dont get any ip address of the ELB.
+The DNS name can be used to access the application from any of the EC2 instances.
+6. If you enable HTTP traffic from anywhere in all the EC2 instances then the EC2 instances can be accessed both from the ELB as well as outside world.
+Thus, we need to configure the security groups of the EC2 instances to allow HTTP traffic comming only from the ELB and not from the outside world.
+7. To configure the security group of the EC2 instance for the ELB, we can set the type: HTTP, protocol: TCP and source: `<Security Group of the ELB>`.
+It means, suppose `sg-ELB` is the security group that you created for the ELB and attached it to the ELB.
+Then, while configuring the HTTP inbound rule of the security group, for the EC2 instances under the ELB, set the source of HTTP as `sg-ELB`.
+This config will only allow the Ec2 instances to be accessed from the ELB and not the outside world.
+8. Application Load Balancer (ALB)
+   1. It works on the Application Layer of the OSI model.
+   2. We can create some EC2 instances that we want to keep behind the ALB.
+Here, we need to create some target groups and assign the created EC2 instances to any of the target group.
+We define some rules in the target group.
+The rules define the type/category of the traffic.
+After getting the type of traffic, the ALB reroutes the traffic to the EC2 instances of the apt target group.
+   3. The ALB works on the application layer.
+Thus, it has all the information of the HTTP request that the client is sending to EC2 instances underneath the ALB.
+Suppose, we have 2 routes /home and /about in our REST application running in the EC2 instances.
+We want the /home requests to route to some set of EC2 instances and /about requests to another set of EC2 instances.
+For this, we create target groups and assign some EC2 instances to it.
+   4. We can add/edit the rules, to reroute the requests for apt target group EC2 instances, in Listeners section of the ALB.
+There, we can set if the request has /home as the path then reroute to the traffic to the EC2 instances of a particular target group and similarly for the /about path.
+   5. Some use cases are, if we have a domain `www.abc.com`.
+If the request comes to `www.abc.com` then we can reroute this to our front application servers/EC2 instances and if the request comes to `www.abc.com/api/` then we can reroute the request to our backend servers/EC2 instances.
+   6. Similary, we can use query parameters in the request to decide the target Ec2 instances.
+   7. We have the property called Group level Stickiness, which is disabled by default.
+Suppose I have 2 Ec2 instances (E1 and E2) under the target group.
+Let a client send requests, then my ALB can either send the request to E1 or E2 based on the load.
+Now, if the same client again requests, then again my ALB can send request to either of E1 and E2 if the Group level Stickiness is disabled.
+But if Group level Stickiness is enabled, then ALb will direct all the requests from same client to same EC2 instance either E1 or E2 each time.
+This scenerio is useful in case of stateful services where the state of the client is saved.